hoidn/nanoBragg/README.md

 If you look closely, you can see the spots.
-Note that this is an idealized case where only photon-counting noise is present.  there is no detector read-out noise, no point-spread function, no amplifier drift, no pixel saturation and no calibration errors.
-Many of these errors can be added using <a href=noisify.c>noisify.c</a>, but not all.
+Note that this is an idealized case where only photon-counting noise is present.
+There is no detector read-out noise, no point-spread function, no amplifier drift, no pixel saturation and no calibration errors.
+Many of these errors can be added using [noisify][noisify], but not all.
 Watch this space for updates.

 # SAXS simulations

-nanoBragg can also be used to simulate small-angle X-ray scattering (SAXS) patterns by simply setting the number of unit cells to one (-N 1 on the command line).
+`nanoBragg` can also be used to simulate small-angle X-ray scattering (SAXS) patterns by simply setting the number of unit cells to one (-N 1 on the command line).
 Tricubic interpolation between the hkl indicies will be used to determine the intensity between the "spots".